Integer Holdings (ITGR)

 6. Revenue Growth

-A company’s long-term sales performance is one signal of its overall quality.
-Even a bad business can shine for one or two quarters, but a top-tier one grows for years.
-Thankfully, Integer Holdings’s 10.1% annualized revenue growth over the last five years was decent.
+Examining a company’s long-term performance can provide clues about its quality.
+Any business can experience short-term success, but top-performing ones enjoy sustained growth for years.
+Thankfully, Integer Holdings’s 11.5% annualized revenue growth over the last five years was decent.
 Its growth was slightly above the average healthcare company and shows its offerings resonate with customers.

-Long-term growth is the most important, but within healthcare, a half-decade historical view may miss new innovations or demand cycles.
-Integer Holdings’s annualized revenue growth of 9.6% over the last two years aligns with its five-year trend, suggesting its demand was stable.
+We at StockStory place the most emphasis on long-term growth, but within healthcare, a half-decade historical view may miss recent innovations or disruptive industry trends.
+Integer Holdings’s annualized revenue growth of 9.2% over the last two years is below its five-year trend, but we still think the results were respectable.

-We can dig further into the company’s sales dynamics by analyzing its organic revenue, which strips out one-time events like acquisitions and currency fluctuations that don’t accurately reflect its fundamentals.
-Over the last two years, Integer Holdings’s organic revenue averaged 7.5% year-on-year growth.
+We can better understand the company’s sales dynamics by analyzing its organic revenue, which strips out one-time events like acquisitions and currency fluctuations that don’t accurately reflect its fundamentals.
+Over the last two years, Integer Holdings’s organic revenue averaged 6.5% year-on-year growth.
 Because this number is lower than its two-year revenue growth, we can see that some mixture of acquisitions and foreign exchange rates boosted its headline results.

-This quarter, Integer Holdings grew its revenue by 8.4% year on year, and its $467.7 million of revenue was in line with Wall Street’s estimates.
+This quarter, Integer Holdings reported year-on-year revenue growth of 5%, and its $472.1 million of revenue exceeded Wall Street’s estimates by 2%.

-Looking ahead, sell-side analysts expect revenue to grow 7.3% over the next 12 months, a slight deceleration versus the last two years.
-Despite the slowdown, this projection is above average for the sector and indicates the market is forecasting some success for its newer products and services.
+Looking ahead, sell-side analysts expect revenue to remain flat over the next 12 months, a deceleration versus the last two years.
+This projection doesn't excite us and indicates its products and services will face some demand challenges.

 7. Operating Margin

-In Q3, Integer Holdings generated an operating margin profit margin of 12.1%, down 1.4 percentage points year on year.
-This reduction is quite minuscule and indicates the company’s overall cost structure has been relatively stable.
+In Q4, Integer Holdings generated an operating margin profit margin of 11.8%, in line with the same quarter last year.
+This indicates the company’s overall cost structure has been relatively stable.

 8. Earnings Per Share